Roopana/Twitter-Ad-Analysis/SentBERT/readme.md

-This file has code for sentence BERT using Cross Encoder Models
+SentBERT.ipynb has code for sentence BERT using Cross Encoder Models